teracyhq-incubator/teracy-dev-k8s/docs/ha-scalable-wordpress.md

   db-cluster-mysql-nodes    ClusterIP   None            <none>        3306/TCP,9125/TCP   2m
   ```

-- Access the created MySQL cluster with the host as services names above and root password defined
+- Access the created MySQL cluster with the host as service names above and root password defined
-  in the `mysql-secret.yaml` (`admin` by default) file:
+  in the `mysql-secret.yaml` file (`admin` by default):

   ```bash
   $ kubectl run mysql-client --image=bitnami/wordpress:4.9.8 -it --rm --restart=Never --namespace=wordpress bash